microbialds/NanoVI/README.md

 You can also create your own database or use the EMU database provided by the EMU authors

-### 5. Testing
+### 5. Pipeline testing with example dataset

 We include a dataset corresponding to a mock community for running the pipeline.
-This dataset is located in the testing/ directory and serves as a benchmark for validating the pipeline's performance.
+This dataset is located in the test/ directory and serves as a benchmark for validating the pipeline's performance.